 - Add the Sauce mixture and deglaze the pot.

-- Cook at high pressure for 9 minutes with an Electric Pressure Cooker, then natural release.
+- Add drumsticks back into the pot and cook at high pressure for 9 minutes with an Electric Pressure Cooker, then natural release.

 - Remove the chicken from the pot.
 Simmer the sauce and add cornstarch mixture until the sauce is reduced (Instant Pot users: press sauté button).